wikimedia/operations-docker-images-docker-pkg/README.rst

 * ``apt_remove``: this filter will remove the packages listed in the string you pass to it, acting pretty much the same way ``apt_install`` does.

+* ``uid``: this filter will take a username as input, and output the corresponding UID if a corresponding mapping is saved in `known_uid_mappings` in the configuration.

 Build-stage containers
 ----------------------